amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 # 4. Statistical analysis using mixOmics

 After data cleaning, the mixOmics package is used for statistical analysis.
-Rscripts are provided under the `Scripts/` directory.
+The following Rscripts are provided under the `Scripts/` directory:

+* MSV000093184_dataframe_cleaning.R
+* MSV000093184_post_fbmn_stats.R
+* MSV000093184_sum_loadings_for_cytoscape.R
+* MSV000093184_boxplots_selected_features.R

 # 5. Additional outputs to map into networks